Speakers

 Mary-Ann Shantz

-Mary-Ann Shantz is a researcher, writer and educator.
-She holds a doctoral degree in history from Carleton University and has six years of experience teaching history at MacEwan University.
-She is research coordinator for the Palliative Institute and, since late 2020, has coordinated the Palliative Care Public Awareness project.
+Mary-Ann Shantz is a researcher, writer, and educator.
+Mary-Ann has a doctoral degree in history from Carleton University and six years of experience teaching history at MacEwan University.
+She is the Research Coordinator for the Palliative Institute, and since late 2020 has coordinated the Palliative Care Public Awareness project.